gyk4j/blog/_posts/2024-01-22-vagrant-vs-terraform.md

 So like everyone, I googled and found an authoritative article from their creator and maintainer [HashiCorp][hashi-corp] aptly titled ["Vagrant vs. Terraform"][vagrant-vs-terraform].
-I read... and had to re-read a couple of times to nitpick over the choice of words to spot the subtle differences and derive the surrounding implications behind the jargons and terminologies.
+I read -- and had to re-read a couple of times -- nitpicking over the choice of words in order to spot the subtle differences and implications behind the jargons and terminologies.

 # Criticisms of HashiCorp's explanation